Esri/arcgis-maps-sdk-dotnet-toolkit/CONTRIBUTING.md

 ### Submitting changes
 1. Push the changes in your feature branch to your repo.
-2. Submit a [pull request](https://help.github.com/articles/using-pull-requests) against the "master" branch.
+2. Submit a [pull request](https://help.github.com/articles/using-pull-requests) against the "main" branch.
 3. In the pull request comments, add a reference to the issue the pull request resolves.
 For example, if the pull request resolves issue 45, add a comment to the pull request that includes "#45" (no quotes).

 ### Code reviews